department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/nov-site-visit/visit-notes.md

 ### Patient Tracking
 * For patient tracking, multiple of the staff members mentioned previous use of the Bingo Board in CPRS
 * Clinical manager and MSA mention the VeText? (might be VetLink) capability of a notification that flashes at the top and says there is a new patient.
 It flashed at the top, so it doesn’t matter what clinic you are viewing.
 * There is a screener at the front door.
 The door is closed, so everyone interacting must talk to the screener.
 The screener asks COVID questions and takes everyone’s temperature.
-They ask for the Veteran's name, then send out a Teams message to their clinic channel that the Veteran has entered the building.
+They ask for the Veteran's name, then send out a Teams message (with patient name, temp and provider team) to their clinic channel that the Veteran has entered the building.
 * Nurses do look at VetLink, but the MSAs also send a Teams message to the clinic channel as a back-up, when a Veteran checks in.
     * They didn’t really send Teams messages prior to COVID.
 They only relied on VetLink.
+    * They ike that the Teams icon changes colors when there is a new message.
 * Upon a successful check-in, a routing sheet and medication list automatically print outs.
     * The MSAs take these sheets and place them in the appropriate provider’s folder.
     * The med list has future appointments on it.
-        * It is a JCO?
-Requirement.
+        * It is a JCAHO compliance requirement.
         * They tell patients to bring their medications into their appointment with them, so they can review if the patient is taking them correctly.
     * This cover sheet is really all that a patient goes home with.
 Providers may write notes on this cover sheet.
+It serves as an After Visit Summary.
 * When a Veteran check-in at this clinic, they check them in for all of their appointments for the day (even if they have multiple and it isn’t just a triage appointment)
     * As a result, the routing sheet is important to know where all the patient has to go that day.
     * The provider either walks them to their next appointment or sends a Teams message (Channel called “Franklin screening”) to the clinic channel that the Vet is back in the waiting room.